venom-blockchain/vesting/indexer.md

 }
 ```

 Here, the tvcCode is the TVC code of the Index contract.
+You can obtain this code by calling the `getCodeIndex()` method on the Indexer contract.

 indexType has three possible values: